What to Write in a Sympathy Card

 Messages for Closer Friends and Family

 - "__________ is in some of my favorite memories.
-Know that the mark he/she left is a great one, and because of this he'll/she'll never really be gone.
+Know that the mark he/she left is a great one, and because of this, they'll never really be gone.
 My deepest condolences to you during this dark time—please don't hesitate to reach out if you need a shoulder of support."

-- "This is devastating to me and we're all experiencing this great loss.
-If ever you need to talk, know that I'm aways available."
+- "This is devastating to me, and we're all experiencing this great loss.
+If ever you need to talk, know that I'm always available."

 - "__________ was a kindhearted, generous person.
 As a recipient of his kindness and generosity, I will miss him greatly."